Ryan Manyika: Club career

 His first outing for Harlequin F.C. came in the Middlesex Premiership Rugby Sevens at Twickenham.
 Having joined as an academy Pro months before, on 17 August 2008 Manyika was named on the replacements bench for the team to face Manu Samoa as part of their World Cup preparations at the Twickenham Stoop.
 Manyika came off the bench to make his debut replacing Seb Jewell.

 International career

-Manyika made his first international appearance representing Zimbabwe U19 at the 2007 Under 19 Rugby World Championship in Belfast, Ireland.
+Manyika made his first international appearance representing Zimbabwe U19 at the 2007 Under 19 Rugby World Championship in Belfast, Northern Ireland.
 Upon leaving Harlequin F.C. he went on to play for the Zimbabwe national rugby sevens team in the World Rugby Sevens Series, winning the Bowl final at the 2009 Rugby World Cup Sevens in the United Arab Emirates.
 Manyika played a total of seven matches for the Zimbabwe national sevens team, scoring a total of 20 points (2 tries and 5 conversions).